13 FAQs about choosing a business name.

 Your business name should help you build up goodwill for your business among customers, suppliers and employees.
 If you succeed, it could become a valuable asset that you can include in your balance sheet, sell, mortgage to raise money or license others to use.

 It should be memorable.
 Long names, or initials, are often hard to remember.
-Distinctive names are best, though quirky names like Egg or Orange can confuse customers, unless you are prepared to promote them hard to establish the market position you want, or the name suits you because you are a creative business.
+Distinctive names are best, though quirky names like Coconut or Orange can confuse customers, unless you are prepared to promote them hard to establish the market position you want, or the name suits you because you are a creative business.

 Another benefit of distinctive names is that they are easier to protect - for example, by: